-A new treatment called PRP is an alopecia treatment that involves having your own blood injected into your scalp.
+A treatment called PRP, more commonly known as a “vampire facial”, is an alopecia treatment that involves having your own blood injected into your scalp.
 If your dark brown hair is looking a little sparse, this just may be the treatment for you.
 It’s rapidly making waves in the medical and beauty world and we just had to know more.
 We sat down with Dr. Michelle Green, a New York-based registered dermatologist and Hair.com consultant, to learn more about how PRP works and if it can benefit those suffering from alopecia.

 If this procedure sounds vaguely familiar, it’s because you’ve probably heard of it before.
 Medical professionals have been using PRP as a treatment in plastic surgery and the treatment gained popularity when it was used to create the “vampire facial.”
 The celebrity-endorsed facial involves injecting the platelet-rich plasma into your face and creates a shocking red-faced selfie opportunity.

 Can PRP regrow hair?

 This is where things begin to get a bit tricky.
 According to Dr. Green, scientists do not yet have a conclusive understanding of precisely how PRP helps to regrow hair—but they’ve got some educated ideas.

 “It is hypothesized that PRP contains cells called platelets that cause the growth of the hair follicles by stimulating the stem cells and the microenvironment of the hair follicles,” she says.
 “These special platelet cells basically promote healing and they accelerate the degree of regeneration and form new cellular growth.”